Educate! Hub

 Strategy - Insights on our strategy and how we make decisions at Educate!

-This session explores how we prioritize impact by always starting with the end user- our youth and payers - rather than leading with systems or engineering.
+It explores how we prioritize impact by always starting with the end user- our youth and payers - rather than leading with systems or engineering.
 Featuring an excerpt from Steve Jobs’ powerful perspective on consumer-first innovation, this video challenges us to rethink how we design and scale solutions.

 This session dives into key strategic insights that drive decision-making at Educate!.
 It explores the frameworks and approaches that enable us to scale effectively, optimize resources, and maintain alignment with our mission.
-A must-watch for anyone looking to understand the strategic priorities that shape our work.

 Ivan discusses the importance of Cost Culture in our strategic framework.
 He highlights methods to integrate cost-awareness into daily operations, fostering a culture of financial responsibility.